tomitan100/org.openhab.binding.bom/README.md

 #### Local timestamp configuration

 When "Embed local timestamp" is enabled, each PNG/GIF frame will include the local timestamp in the image.
 You have the option to override the default timestamp format, text properties and positioning.

 By default the following properties are used:

 `format=dd/MM/yyyy HH:mm:ss z, font-face=Arial, font-size=16, font-color=#080808, font-weight=bold, position=256 20`

+This binding does not attempt to read the timestamp overlay in the image.
+Instead the timestamp on the filename itself is used.
+For some images (e.g rain radar) the timestamp on the filename does not actually match the timestamp overlay.
+In the case of rain radar, there is a constant 5 minute delay.
+You can fix this by using `adjust-timestamp` attribute.

 Available configuration properties: